NiiOdai/ALL/README.md

 [Screenshot (102)](https://user-images.githubusercontent.com/83757220/121539084-df455c00-c9f4-11eb-8b11-aca7379bb378.png)

-**Link to simulation:**
+<b>Link to simulation:</b>
 https://www.tinkercad.com/things/5K7lRwhfJxj-project-work/editel?sharecode=XvTkJMTq0vw2VRDFVeiPVesGfoL2fBa1Z9DTeqxHjuA

 This link references the libraries,function, structures and variables used in the code. https://www.arduino.cc/reference/en/
 Such as the
-**Liquid Crystal Display Library:**
+<b>Liquid Crystal Display Library:</b>

 This library allows an Arduino board to control Liquid Crystal displays (LCDs) based on the Hitachi HD44780 (or a compatible) chipset, which is found on most text-based LCDs.
-The library works with in either 4- or 8-bit mode.
+The library works with in either 4- or 8-bit mode but this project's LCD is in 4-bit mode.

 # Contributor Covenant Code of Conduct